flojoy-ai/docs/docs/nodes/dc_types.md

 ![image](/img/introduction/dtypes2.png)
 *The pop up appears showing this node outputs an x/y pair dataset.*

-There are other types such as Image and Matrix for handling images and matricies (both are 2-dimensional datasets).
-For more in depth information on the backend system used for data types see [`here`](/custom-nodes/data-container/).
-If you think a node should have an additional data type or there's an error please contact us.
+There are other types such as `Image` and `Matrix` for handling images and matrices (both are 2-dimensional datasets).
+For more in-depth information on the backend system used for data types, see [`here`](/custom-nodes/data-container/).
+If you think a node should have an additional data type or come across an error, please contact us.